 HR has greatly evolved since one of the earliest HR departments (called "personnel management") was created in 1901 in response to a strike at the National Cash Register Co. in Dayton, Ohio.
 It wasn't until after World War II that the public embraced the idea of a human resources department to handle employees.
 And in the latter half of the 20th century, a slew of work-related laws—including the Equal Pay Act (1963), the Civil Rights Act (1964), and the Family and Medical Leave Act (1993)—made the presence of HR specialists even more important.

 Nowadays, the stock of the HR professional is rising, with some practitioners being asked to join the C-suite instead of just visiting it.
 Many organizations are ditching the title "HR manager" for monikers such as chief happiness officer, director of the talent-attraction strategy and even head of optimistic people.
-Future titles are likely to reflect the growing focus on technology and analytics in the field.
+Future of human capital management are likely to reflect the growing focus on technology and analytics in the field.

 It's that technology that will help HR adjust to a changing workforce accustomed to going online to get everything from a date to groceries.
 HR departments will need to make more information and services available to workers around the clock―a shift that will also free up time to focus more on business strategy and employee career paths.